 You are providing respite for vulnerable people - how do you safeguard them against COVID19 whilst they are under CareRooms care?
 What extra measures are you taking?

-All Hosts, including domestic cleaners, will be trained and will understand how to use PPE appropriate to their role to limit the spread of COVID-19.
-Appropriate PPE will be worn at all times.
+All Hosts will be trained and will understand how to use PPE appropriate to their role to limit the spread of COVID-19.
 The standard NHS Hand Washing Guidelines will be used.
 We will encourage Guests to keep hands away from eyes, mouth, and nose.
 We will implement Social Distancing of 2metres/6ft.
-We also restrict the sharing of personal devices (mobility devices, books, electronic gadgets) with other residents.
-Hosts will need to complete PPE logbooks and this will be monitored against our monitoring equipment.

 What levels of social interaction should the Guests have each day?